Our physicians share their top recommendations for managing stress and helping you achieve work-life balance.

 Instead of eating out, cook at home.
 It’s easy to appreciate the convenience of eating out, but studies have shown that in comparison to meals prepared at home, eating out at both fast food or full-service restaurants are equally unhealthy in terms of calories, fat and sodium.
-By eating meals prepared at home, you will be able to save around 190 calories, 10 grams of fat and around 3-400 mg of sodium.
+By eating meals prepared at home, you will be able to save around 190 calories and 10 grams of fat.
 Plus, this gives you another excuse to spend quality time with your loved ones.

 Start walking or take the stairs.
 Did you know that most medical societies and government advisory guidelines recommend a minimum of 30 minutes of physical activity a day?
 With so much time being spent in front of a screen or in our cars, it may be hard to find the time to move around.
 To get more walking in, park in the furthest parking spot to your destination.
 And instead of taking an elevator, try walking up the stairs.
 Climbing five flights of stairs five times a week burns approximately 302 calories.
 That could result in a loss of 15 pounds a year.

 |Katherine Gibson, MD, clinical assistant professor of family medicine, is a primary care physician from USC Family Medicine at Keck Medicine of USC.
 Here is the one thing she suggests you do: